Paleo Foundation

 How to tell if you suffer from Dietary Dogmatic Asshole Complex (DDAC)

 Do you or someone you know suffer from Dietary Dogmatic Asshole Complex (DDAC)?
-Answer the following questions to find out if you suffer from DDAC, and what can be done to improve your relationships, health, and an overall understanding of diet, science, and people:
+Answer the following questions to find out if you suffer from DDAC, and what can be done to improve your relationships, health, and overall understanding of diet, science, and people:

 • Do you often give unsolicited advice about other people’s food choices?